TimSayers/dump1090/README.md

 How to test the program?
 ---

-If you have an RTLSDR device and you happen to be in an area where there are aircrafts flying over your head, just run the program and check for signals.
+If you have an RTLSDR device, and you happen to be in an area where there are aircrafts flying over your head, just run the program and check for signals.

-However if you don't have an RTLSDR device, or if in your area the presence of aircrafts is very limited, you may want to try the sample file distributed with the Dump1090 distribution under the "testfiles" directory.
+However, if you don't have an RTLSDR device, or if in your area the presence of aircraft is very limited, you may want to try the sample file distributed with the Dump1090 distribution under the "testfiles" directory.

 Just run it like this: